City trip Europe Scandinavia

 Wat te doen in Oslo - Vippa

 There.
-Five tips for a wintery weekend in Oslo.
+Eight tips for a wintery weekend in Oslo.
 Want to add a couple of things?
 Any questions or thoughts on my ramblings?
 Finnish or Icelandic and furious because I just called you an Ed Sheeran looking alcoholic?
-Well suck it up, crybaby!
+Well suck it up, cry-baby!
 I’m not changing a single word!
 Are you on the other hand Hafþór Júlíus Björnsson, the Icelandic giant who plays The Mountain in Game of Thrones?
 Then accept my humble apologies right now kind sir, I’ll change it straight away.
 Please don’t crush my head like a melon.
 In any case: the comment section is below.
 Use it.

 You Might Also Like